 Jaxon Noble Parks, a 7-year-old boy, was found dead inside the home.
 His grandfather said he tried fighting through the flames to save his grandson.

-"I could see the sparks coming from the front of the house outside, and from that moment on, it seemed like everything took forever to do, it wasn't so fast, it seemed like everything took too long," said Jaxon's grandfather Scott Strenkowski.
+"I could see the sparks coming from the front of the house outside, and from that moment on, it seemed like everything took forever to do, it wasn't so fast, it seemed like everything took too long," said Parks's grandfather Scott Strenkowski.

 Officials said nine people were able to escape from the home before fire crews arrived.
 Family members said they ran back in to grab other children.